alexweber/home/README.md

 ## Customization

-In order to keep private info from public repos, use the `.bash/private` file; edit it and then run `git update-index --assume-unchanged private` in order to ignore the file's changes.
+* In order to keep private info from public repos, use the `.bash/private` file;
+* This file is only copied by the `dotfiles.sh` script if it doesn't already exist
+* If you're maintaining a fork, run `git update-index --assume-unchanged` on it in order to ignore the file's changes

 ## Additional scripts